PadmaUnlimited/padma-theme/padma/README.txt

 Added Shrink on scroll to wrappers options.
 Added option to show Padma Blocks as Gutenberg Blocks Added Rel option for block title link
-Updated Constant PADMA_DISABLE_PHP_PARSING is false by default Updated Animate.css to 3.7.2
+Added new animation options like "Fill Mode", "Play State" and "When animate" Updated Constant PADMA_DISABLE_PHP_PARSING is false by default Updated Animate.css to 3.7.2
 Updated CKEditor to 4.13